 Illinois Wesleyan has one of the most active new-music scenes of any liberal arts college in the United States.
 The Symposium of Contemporary Music, the New Music Café concert series, and other events regularly bring prominent composers and performers of contemporary music to campus for performances, discussions and master classes.
 New music is regularly programmed in concerts of IWU’s instrumental and choral ensembles, and student composition recitals are presented regularly as a part of the New Music Series every semester.
 Students interested in performing, composing and/or learning about contemporary music will find many opportunities here.

-Please feel free to contact me if you have any questions or would like more information about the offerings of the Composition, History, and Theory Department.
+Please feel free to contact me if you have any questions or would like more information about the offerings of the Composition, Music History, and Theory Department.

 Dr. David Vayo

 Chair, Composition, Music History and Theory Department